The Enchanted Castle by Edith Nesbit

 Paperback Audiobook

-The feast begins with the statues pulling fruit and containers and drinks from the trees, and this food and drink is the most delicious that the children have ever tasted, and the music the statues play is like none they’ve ever heard ‘silencing all thought but the thought of itself’ and ‘all the beautiful dreams of all the world came fluttering close’ and ‘all the lovely thoughts that sometimes hover near but not so near that you can catch them, now came home’ and they ‘forgot time and space and how to be sad’.
-The statues ask how the children acquired the ring, and they tell them.
-The statues say it is ‘the’ ring and is the heart of magic.
-They say that all statues come alive when the moon shines but that statues placed in ugly cities choose not to come alive as there is nothing nice for them to look at, they say there is one night a year that people can see the statues move without needing to wear a magic ring and this night is the festival of the harvest which is in 14 days’ time from then, that the moon then strikes a perfect beam of light into the temple at Hellas and into the Temple of Strange Stones in the garden at Yalding Castle, and also on that night the statues are obliged to answer any question put to them by a ‘mortal’.
-The children return to normal and then realise they are on the island in the garden and none of them can swim, and that the statue Psyche now has the ring.
-They walk round the island hoping to see a boat, and Gerald trips and falls down a secret passage with steps, the boys had luckily brought a lamp with them so they all venture down the passage which leads to a huge hall full of arches and light, this is the Hall of Granted Wishes, and in each arch are pictures of moments when life had sprung, such as two lovers holding hands, a ship on the sea, a king on his throne, a mother bending over a cradle, an artist gazing at the painting he’d just created, and these seem to the children to not be pictures but to be truths and to be immortal.
-They realise the light in the hall comes from the statue Psyche, and Gerald takes the ring from the statue’s finger, and Kathleen uses it to wish they were all home in bed.
+The feast with the statues begins, and the food and drink is the most delicious that the children have ever tasted and the music that the statues play is more beautiful than any they have ever heard.
+The statues explain to the children that all statues come alive when the moon shines but that statues in ugly cities often choose not to come alive as there is nothing nice for them to look at, and that there is one night a year that people can see the statues move without needing to wear a magic ring and this night is the festival of the harvest which is in 14 days’ time from then, when the moon will strike a perfect beam of light into the Temple of Strange Stones in the grounds of Yalding Castle, and on that night the statues are obliged to answer any question put to them by a ‘mortal’.
+The statues also tell them that the magic ring is ‘the’ ring and is the heart of magic.
+The children return to normal and then realise they are on the island in the lake and none of them can swim.
+They also realise that the statue Psyche now has the ring.
+They walk around the island hoping to see a boat, but Gerald trips and falls down the steps of a secret passage.
+They all venture down the passage, which leads to a huge hall full of arches and light which is the Hall of Granted Wishes.
+They realise the light in the hall comes from the statue Psyche, and Gerald takes the magic ring from the statue’s finger.
+Kathleen uses the magic ring to wish they were all home in bed.
+Hmmm, I was a bit puzzled by this Hall of Granted Wishes and what it actually represents with its archways containing pictures of moments when life had sprung, such as two lovers holding hands, a ship on the sea, a king on his throne, a mother bending over a cradle, and an artist gazing at the painting he’d just created, I will have to look up Phoebus and Psyche as I am presuming all this is linked with Greek mythology.
+However I loved the beautiful description of how the music made the children feel, including that ‘all the lovely thoughts that sometimes hover near but not so near that you can catch them, now came home…all the beautiful dreams of all the world came fluttering close…(they) forgot time and space and how to be sad’.

 The Enchanted Castle by Edith Nesbit available on Amazon